Doug Flutie: College career

-The subsequent rise in applications for admission to Boston College after Flutie's "Hail Mary" gave rise to the admissions phenomenon known as the "Flutie Effect".
-This idea essentially states that a winning sports team can increase the recognition value of a school enough to make it more attractive to potential applicants.

 In addition to his collegiate athletic achievement, Flutie maintained a distinguished academic record at Boston College, where he majored in communication and computer science.
 Flutie was a candidate for the Rhodes Scholarship, for which he was named a finalist in 1984.
 Upon graduating, Flutie won the National Football Foundation post-graduate scholarship.

-In November 2008, Flutie was honored by Boston College with a statue of him throwing his famous "Hail Mary" pass outside of Alumni Stadium.
+In November 2008, Flutie was honored by Boston College with a statue outside Alumni Stadium; it depicts his "Hail Mary" pass.
 His number, 22, has been retired by the Boston College football program.

-In 2013 Flutie received the College Football Legacy Award from The Sports Museum at TD Garden for his accomplishments at Boston College.
+In 2013, Flutie received the College Football Legacy Award from The Sports Museum at TD Garden for his accomplishments at Boston College.